Overseas Chinese banks: Strategy for survival

 The oversea Chinese banks in the United States are hardly able to compete with the well established mainstream banks on equal terms and their assets are often far less than that of those well established mainstream banks.
 Therefore, most overseas Chinese banks in the United States adopted a different strategy than their Southeast Asian counterparts by serving a particular segment of the market.
 Most overseas Chinese banks are relatively small banks in terms of assets and they began as community banks catering to their local Chinese community in the United States.
 A few of the banks would later expand to the national level but most remain at the community level, tailoring to the specific needs of the local overseas Chinese, such as helping them to remit money back to China, to provide finance for import and export businesses, and real estate.

 Distribution in the United States

 Most overseas Chinese banks in the United States are concentrated in the western part of the country and in New York City mirroring the traditional population distribution of the Chinese Americans in the United States.

-Recently, some overseas Chinese banks have begun to open offices in other parts of the country, following the newer Chinese immigration pattern.
+Some overseas Chinese banks have opened offices in other parts of the country, as the pattern of Chinese immigration had changed.